levanquoc/masked-face-recognition/README.md

 $ python3 getdata_from_webcam.py
 ```

-* Next,you save data from getdata folder to dataset folder
+* Next,you save data from getdata folder to dataset folder.
-* You run encodings.py to perform face encodings
+* You run encodings.py to perform face encodings.
 ```bash
 $ cd ..
 $ python3 encodings.py
 ```
-* Finally,you run main.py to check result
+* Finally,you run main.py to check result.
 ``` bash
 $ python3 main.py
 ```